New Jersey ANCHOR relief begins reaching homeowners, renters

-TRENTON — The first round of payments in New Jersey's ANCHOR program are beginning to be dispensed to both homeowners and renters who applied for property tax relief, state officials said on Tuesday.
+The first round of payments in New Jersey's ANCHOR program are being dispersed to homeowners and renters who applied for property tax relief, state officials said Tuesday.

 ANCHOR, or the Affordable New Jersey Communities for Homeowners and Renters property tax relief program, which replaced the Homestead Benefit Program, was introduced by Gov. Phil Murphy last year.